sumedham-zz/Bakeoff1/README.md

 9. Push PR to master
 10. New source on master branch should be reflected in the production app config in the cloud.
 11. Repeat.

+This repo has a sample state of what your development and master/prod branch should look like when using Realm Apps with Github Autodeploy